Likelihood ratio test for structural changes in factor models: Introduction

-Our paper is also related to but substantially different from other studies examining structural changes in factor models.
-The earlier literature focused on a low-dimensional testing problem whether the factor loadings of an individual variable have structural changes (e.g., \citet{Stock2009}, \citet{BE2011}, and \citet{Yamamoto2015}).
+Our paper is also related to, but substantially different from, other studies examining structural changes in factor models.
+The earlier literature focuses on the low-dimensional testing problem of whether the factor loadings of an individual variable have structural changes (e.g., Stock and Watson, 2009; Breitung and Eickmeier, 2011; and Yamamoto and Tanaka, 2015).
 In comparison, we are interested in testing changes in the entire loading matrix.
-Cheng et al. (2016) developed a Lasso estimator to determine if there is a change in the factor loading matrix or the number of factors.
-Consistent model selection procedures have difficulties in discerning similar models, thus lower power against moderate changes.
-Su and Wang (2020) proposed a test for smooth changes in factor loadings using local Principal Components under the additional assumption that the idiosyncratic errors are martingale difference sequences.
-Our tests allow serial correlation in the idiosyncratic noises.
+Cheng et al. (2016) develop a Lasso estimator to determine whether there is a change in the factor loading matrix or the number of factors.
+While they concentrate on consistent model selection, our emphasis is on hypothesis testing.
+Su and Wang (2020) propose a test for identifying smooth changes in factor loadings using local principal components, while our test employs a quasi-maximum likelihood approach.
+Another related area of research focuses on the consistent estimation of factors under time-varying factor loadings.
+For example, Bates et al. (2013) established conditions under which the time variation of factor loadings can be ignored.
+However, our framework violates Bates et al.'s conditions because a significant proportion of factor loadings undergo a break at a common time under the alternative hypothesis.
+Mikkelsen et al. (2019) assumed factor loadings following stationary VAR processes, but our framework's factor loadings experience a one-time shift, which means they are not stationary over time.
+Therefore, their method cannot be applied to our setting, unlike their setting where the time variation in factor loadings can be absorbed as idiosyncratic components.

 Our work is further related to the literature on break point estimation for large factor models (e.g., Chen, 2015; Cheng et al., 2016; Baltagi et al., 2017; Barigozzi et al., 2018; Ma and Su, 2018; Bai et al., 2020).
-Most of the existing studies are not likelihood-based with the exception of DBH (2022), as explained earlier.
-Still, there is a large literature for testing breaks in traditional time series setting, such as Andrews (1993) and Bai and Perron (1998), among others.
+Most of the research is not likelihood-based, with the exception of DBH (2022), as explained above.
+Bai (2000) study the QML estimation of mean and variance breaks, but in a low-dimensional vector autoregressive setting.
+In addition, there is a large literature that tests breaks in a traditional time series setting, such as Andrews (1993), Bai and Perron (1998) and Bergamelli et al. (2019), among others.